Benfill/ProdXpert/README.md

 - Create, update, and delete user accounts as needed, maintaining full control over system access.

 ### 6. Layered Architecture for Maintainability
-OrderMaster is designed with a **Model-View-Controller (MVC)** architecture.
+ProdXpert is designed with a **Model-View-Controller (MVC)** architecture.
 This clean separation between the data layer, business logic, and presentation ensures that the application is easy to maintain, scale, and extend as your business grows.

 ### 7. Comprehensive Testing
 The application is thoroughly tested using **JUnit** and **Mockito**, ensuring the reliability of both the business logic and data access components.
 This focus on testing helps prevent bugs and guarantees a smooth experience for end users.